-The preprocessing phase is used to locate and parametrize the jump and hit set on the state manifold M. It consists of the following steps:
+The preprocessing phase is used to locate and parametrize the jump and hit sets on the state manifold M. It consists of the following steps:

-- Find an initial point w on M, see Sec.
-3.1. - Starting from w use geodesics to find an initial point α_0 on the jump set as discussed in Sec.
+- Find an initial point w on M, see Sect.
+3.1. - Starting from w use geodesics to find a point α_0 on the jump set as discussed in Sect.
 3.2. - Determine the point β_0 on the hit set corresponding to α_0 c.f.
-Sec.
-3.3 and trace the jump set α and the hit set β simultaneously, thereby obtaining the jump map $\pi : \alpha \to \beta$.
-This is discussed in Sec.
-3.4 and Sec.
-3.5 for one and two-dimensional jump sets, respectively.
+Sect.
+3.3 and trace the jump set α and the hit set β simultaneously, thereby obtaining suitable parametrizations and the jump map $\pi : \alpha \rightarrow \beta$.
+This is discussed in Sects.
+3.4 and 3.5 for one and two-dimensional jump sets, respectively.

-In the tracing phase we are given an initial point η_0 on M, possibly in terms of geodesic polar coordinates with respect to w .
-Using the data collected above allows us to compute the trajectory of the slow dynamic passing through η_0 and to approximate the fast dynamic by jumps as discussed in Sec.
+In the tracing phase we are given an initial point η_0 on M, possibly in terms of geodesic polar coordinates with respect to the aforementioned point w .
+Using the data collected above allows us to compute the trajectory of the slow dynamic starting in η_0 and to approximate the fast dynamic by exploiting the precomputed jump map as discussed in Sect.
 3.6.
 The preprocessing and tracing phases of our approach are graphically summarized in Fig. 3.

 Finally, in the visualization phase, the parametrization of the resulting trajectory can be visualized and analyzed in various ways to extract useful information.
-In Sec.
+In Sect.
 3.7 we will discuss the use of geodesic polar coordinates to visualize our results for two-dimensional manifolds.
-A discussion of several computational examples is given in Sec.
-4.
+A discussion of several computational examples is given in Sect.
+6.

-3.1 Homotopy methods for finding starting-points
+3.1 Homotopy methods for localizing M

 In order to perform computations on an implicitly defined manifold M it has to be localized within the larger ambient space \mathbb{R}^k .
-In principle this amounts to finding all solutions w satisfying f(w) = 0.
-As the function f is nonlinear in general, it is not obvious how to solve this system of equations to obtain a parametrization of the solution set.
-Especially for high co-dimension it can be difficult to locate even a single point of M. As a first step, our approach consists of finding a single solution w by a homotopy method described below.
-This solution will be used as a starting point for the subsequent computations, especially for introducing geodesic polar coordinates on M.
+In principle this amounts to finding solutions wsatisfying f(w) = 0.
+As the function f is nonlinear in general, it is challenging to solve this system of equations and furthermore to describe this solution set by a parametrization.

+Especially for high co-dimensions it can be difficult to locate even a single point of M. As a first step, our approach consists of finding a single solution w , i.e. $f(w) = 0$, by a homotopy method described below.
+This solution will be used as a starting point for the subsequent computations, especially for introducing a center of geodesic polar coordinates on M.

 In order to find a starting point, we set up a homotopy between the nonlinear system f(w) = 0 and a simpler equation such as $f(w) - f(w_0) = 0$.
 The latter equation can be solved trivially given an arbitrary point w_0 in the ambient space which does not necessarily have to satisfy $f(w_0) = 0$.
-A suitable homotopy can be formulated by linearly interpolating between the two equations using a parameter $\lambda \in [0, 1]$:
+A suitable homotopy can be formulated by linearly interpolating between the two terms using a parameter $\lambda \in [0, 1]$:

-$$H(w,\lambda,w_0) = f(w) + (\lambda - 1)f(w_0) .$$ (6)
+$$H(w, \lambda, w_0) = f(w) + (\lambda - 1)f(w_0).$$ (6)

-This is similar to the so-called Newton homotopy which is discussed for example in [3].
-An alternative based on the so-called fixed-point homotopy is defined as
+This is similar to the Newton homotopy which is discussed for example in [1].
+An alternative based on the fixed-point homotopy is defined as

-$$H(w,\lambda,w_0) = \lambda f(w) + (1-\lambda)(w-w_0)$$
+$$H(w, \lambda, w_0) = \lambda f(w) + (1 - \lambda)(w - w_0).$$

-For a fixed w_0 , the zero set of the function H is in general a (k+1-n)-dimensional submanifold of $\mathbb{R}^k \times \mathbb{R}$.

-We will call a curve in this submanifold a zero curve of the homotopy function and parametrize it as w = w(t)and $\lambda = \lambda(t)$ using a free parameter t.
+For a fixed w_0 , the zero set of the function H is in general a (k + 1 - n)-dimensional submanifold of $\mathbb{R}^k \times \mathbb{R}$.
+We will call a curve in this submanifold a zero curve of the homotopy function and parametrize it as w = w(t) and $\lambda = \lambda(t)$ using a free parameter t.
 Substituting these expressions into the homotopy function we obtain the following equation for the zero curve:

-$$H(w(t), \lambda(t), w_0) = 0$$ .
-(7)
+$$H(w(t), \lambda(t), w_0) = 0.$$ (7)